D.C. United Holdings

-On May 21, 2009, previous stakeholder Victor MacFarlane announced the sale of his share of D.C.
+In May 2009, previous stakeholder Victor MacFarlane announced the sale of his share of D.C.
 United Holdings to majority owner William Chang, giving him a 98% stake in the organization.
-On October 21, 2009, Chang bought out Davis and Laettner, who held the remaining 2%, to fully control 100% of the team.
+In October 2009, Chang bought out Davis and Laettner, who held the remaining 2%, to fully control 100% of the team.

 In 2012, Erick Thohir and Jason Levien purchased the club and its holding company, with Chang remaining as a minority investor.
 Their efforts are primarily focused on getting United a new stadium and enhancing the four-time MLS champions' global profile.
-A minority stake in the club was purchased by a rapper Mario Mims, better known as Yo Gotti, in September 2021.
+Erick Thohir minority stake was bought by rapper Yo Gotti in September 2021.